daffaalfandy/athletes-management-system/docs/planning-artifacts/product-brief-athletes-management-system-2025-12-30.md

 ### Key Performance Indicators (KPIs)

 - **Administrative Speed:** Reduction in time to generate a tournament-ready "Hardfile" from ~2 hours (manual) to **< 5 minutes**.
-- **Data Integrity Rate:** 0% rejection rate for registrations due to eligibility mismatches (system-enforced grouping).
+- **Competitive Pool Accuracy:** 100% verification rate for athletes marked as "Constant" or "Intermittent" activity.
-- **Adoption Rate:** 100% usage for Kabupaten-level roster decision-making within the first 6 months.
+- **Institutional Branding:** % of athlete lists and hardfiles featuring the official Regency and Club logos.
 - **Dossier Completion:** % of athletes in the system with at least one verified rank/achievement scan attached.

 ---